akando42/next-map/public/content/posts/11-22/index.md

 ![US Dollar and Gold Price](https://storage.googleapis.com/spykman-world/US_Dollar_and_Gold_Price.png)

 Nowaday, #FED minutes is being watched by bankers and policy makers around the world.
-The #FED signals their lowering of interest rates and more quantitative easing.
-Every other central banks would follow with their own policies of lowering interest rates and quantitative easing.
+If The #FED signals their lowering of interest rates and more quantitative easing, every other central banks would follow with their own policies of lowering interest rates and quantitative easing.

 ![US Federal Reserves Chairmans](https://storage.googleapis.com/spykman-world/us_federal_reserves_chairmans.png)